mario33881/betterSIS/README.md

     ```
     > Replace ```<file>``` with the path of the .deb file

+    > You can repeat this command on a new version to update
+    > the software.

     > It is necessary to use the super user to install the software,
     > (the OS will ask for the root password)